jeremy-cc/solarch-assoc/README.md

 2. IAM comprises users, groups, roles and policies.
 3. Users can have api access (access keys) or username + password access ( console login ) - a user cannot log in to the console with an access key
+4. A policy is a document that describes a collection of permissions.
+5. A group is a logical collection of users.
+A user can belong to multiple groups, but a group cannot belong to other groups.
+6. Groups can be granted permissions via policies
+7. A role is a collection of permissions or policies, e.g S3AdminAccess, and you can have a soft max of 500 per account.

 ###### IAM Roles
 1. Role types: